 One of the mysteries of the English language finally explained.

-The person responsible for assigning roles in a film or play.
+The person responsible for assigning roles in a film, play, or other production.

 - ‘It's funny how some actors suggest themselves to casting directors for certain roles.’

 - ‘The casting directors are impressed with his authenticity, and they bring him out to Hollywood for the big, final screen test for the role of a hard boiled PI.’

 - ‘I was the casting director, I rehearsed all the actors and staged all the scenes.’